HXSecurity/TerraformGoat/huaweicloud/object_storage_service/bucket_object_traversal/README.md

 ## Description

-This is a vulnerability environment shooting range for building Huawei Cloud object storage bucket object traversal.
+This is a vulnerability environment scenario for building Huawei Cloud object storage bucket object traversal.

 When you build an environment using Terraform, users can traverse objects in a vulnerable bucket and access them by stitching them into key values.